eriksencosta/percentage/README.md

 ## Development setup

-This project uses JDK 18 for development.
+I used JDK 18 for development.
 You IDE of choice may use Gradle for building and executing the project code.

 ## Running locally

 You need Gradle 8.6+ to run the project locally and Java 18.
-If you don't have them, you may use Docker to build the project and check if its working properly:
+If you don't have them, you may use Docker to build the project and check if it is working properly:

 ```bash
 docker run --rm -u gradle -v "$PWD":/home/gradle/project -w /home/gradle/project gradle gradle build